nikkhil160/nikhil/clo9th94800000amofqzp2gmj.md

 Go to your Facebook Business Manager then head over to Events Manager, click on your pixel and you will see multiple columns like

-Connection method, Event match quality and total events, you have to focus on Event Match Quality and should be either Great or OK, if that's poor then you should follow the troubleshooting steps by Meta.
+Connection method, Event match the quality and total events, you have to focus on Event Match Quality and should be either Great or OK, if that's poor then you should follow the troubleshooting steps by Meta.

 ### **Test Your Events using the Meta Events Testing Tool**